sqfmi/beepy-docs/docs/getting-started.md

 # Getting Started

-Follow the steps to setup your Beepy.
+Follow these steps to setup your Beepy.
 Out of the box, the display will only show static.
-If you see yellow lines on the display, **it is the screen protector** and can be removed.
+If you see yellow lines on the display, ***that is the screen protector*** and can be removed.

 ## Software Setup